Bacci-Lab/FaceIt/README.md

 </div>

-## Features
+## ✨ Features

-- **Eye-Tracking Analysis**: Capture and analyze eye movements with precision.
+- 🎯 **Eye-Tracking Analysis** – Capture and analyze eye movements with precision.
-- **Mouse Muzzle Tracking**: Detect and monitor muzzle dynamics.
+- 🐭 **Mouse Muzzle Tracking** – Monitors muzzle dynamics with precision.
-- **Flexible and Modular**: Designed for easy integration and customization.
+- 🛠️ **Flexible & Modular** – Designed for easy integration and customization.
-- **User-Friendly**: Intuitive and interactive GUI for streamlined user interaction and visualization.
+- 🖥️ **User-Friendly Interface** – Intuitive and interactive GUI for streamlined user interaction and visualization.
-- **Multi-Input Support**: Accepts various input formats, including NumPy arrays and video files, ensuring compatibility with diverse workflows.
+- 📊 **Multi-Input Support** – Accepts various input formats, including NumPy arrays and video files, ensuring compatibility with diverse workflows.
+- ⚡ **High-Speed Performance** – Optimized for fast data processing.
 -  **Pupil Analysis Enhancements**: Offers advanced features like blinking detection and saccades analysis to enrich pupil-tracking studies.
-- **High-Speed Performance**: Optimized for fast data processing, enabling efficient analysis.

 ---

 # FaceIt - Installation Guide

 This guide explains how to install **FaceIt**, ensuring a clean setup with **Python 3.9** in a separate directory.

-## 📌 Prerequisites
+### 📌 Prerequisites
 Before installing, make sure you have:
 - **Python 3.9** installed separately from your system Python:
   🔗 [Download Python 3.9](https://www.python.org/downloads/release/python-390/)